MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Splatting.md

 Games.
 Revised for Windows PowerShell 3.0.]

 Splatting is a method of passing a collection of parameter values to a command as unit.
-Windows PowerShell associates each value in the collection with a command parameter.
+PowerShell associates each value in the collection with a command parameter.
 Splatted parameter values are stored in named splatting variables, which look like standard variables, but begin with an At symbol (@) instead of a dollar sign ($).
-The At symbol tells Windows PowerShell that you are passing a collection of values, instead of a single value.
+The At symbol tells PowerShell that you are passing a collection of values, instead of a single value.

 Splatting makes your commands shorter and easier to read.
 You can re-use the